 Ingredients that Ramiel Nagel, in his highly rated book Cure Tooth Decay, argues may even do us more harm than good.

-The ingredients that rang the loudest alarm bells to me were:
+The ingredients that ring the loudest alarm bells for me are:

 - Fluoride (linked to fluorosis in children)